The Many Moods of Wanda Jackson: Background and content

-Release and reception
+Release and critical reception

 The Many Moods of Wanda Jackson was released in December 1968, making it Jackson's thirteenth studio album.
 It was originally issued as a vinyl LP, containing six songs on "side one" and five songs on "side two".
 It was later re-released via Capitol Records Nashville to digital and streaming markets, including Apple Music.
 The LP spent six weeks on the Billboard Top Country Albums survey, peaking at number 28 in March 1969.
 It was her seventh album to reach a peak position on the chart.
 Although a full review was not given, AllMusic did name "I Wish I Was Your Friend", "I'd Do It All Over Again" and "Walk Right Out on My Mind" as "album picks".

+Singles

 Two singles were spawned from the album.
 In October 1968, "I Wish I Was Your Friend" was released as the album's first single.
 In January 1969, the single peaked at number 51 on the Billboard Hot Country Singles chart.
 Jackson's cover of "If I Had a Hammer" was spawned as the project's second single in January 1969.
 The song peaked outside of the country top 40, climbing to number 41 on the Billboard country songs chart in April 1969.